stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 ## Security Concerns

+### Closing Transaction Failure

+The closing transaction, C_i, must never fail.
+Under the conditions of the Stellar Consensus Protocol as it is defined today, and under correct use of this protocol, there is no known conditions that will cause it to fail.
+It will be either invalid or valid and successful, but not valid and failed.
+If C_i was to be valid and fail it would consume a sequence number and fair distribution of the assets within the escrow account would require the cooperation of all participants.

-The closing transaction, C_i, creates one or more new claimable balance ledger entries that each require sponsoring.
-If the sponsor has insufficient native asset the closing transactions will fail and consume the sequence number of the escrow account E, locking the funds.
-If that situation occurs with the most recently agreed upon closing transaction, fair distribution of the assets depends on both participants signing new closing transactions.
+If this protocol is not implemented correctly one condition that can result in the closing transaction failing is if there is not sufficient native asset to sponsor the ledger entries created by the transaction.
+The closing transaction creates one or more new claimable balance ledger entries that each require sponsoring.
+If the sponsor has insufficient native asset the closing transaction will fail.
 To avoid this situation it is critical that participants lock sufficient funds up-front to provide the reserve, and that both participants monitor base reserve changes in the network and respond by adding additional native asset if required.

 ## Limitations